MicrosoftDocs/msteams-docs/msteams-platform/get-started/app-studio-component-library.md

 ## React or not?

-The full Teams control library uses the React UI framework however it is built so that it is not tied to a specific UI framework.
+The full Teams control library uses the [React JavaScript UI framework](https://reactjs.org/) however it is built so that it is not tied to a specific UI framework.
 There are four different npm packages:

 * **msteams-ui-styles-core** The core CSS styles of UI components.
 It’s independent of any UI framework.
 * **msteams-ui-icons-core** The core set of Teams icons.